Forms/Rulebooks - Policies

 One other note to keep in mind; some parish sponsored teams play in leagues and/or tournaments that are not sanctioned or sponsored by the Catholic Youth Council.
 In these cases the CYC would have no jurisdiction.
 Those teams, players and parents would have to resolve those issues with that organizations’ leadership.

-Please observe the following revised Guidelines regarding the serving of beverage alcohol.
+Please observe the following revised Guidelines which will go into effect November 1, 2013 regarding the use of alcohol at parish functions.
 Beverage alcohol, in the Guidelines, refers to wine, beer, straight and mixed liquor and cordials.
-Adherence to these Guidelines is appreciated.

 GUIDELINES FOR THE USE OF BEVERAGE ALCOHOL

-- The group or organization sponsoring an activity or event at which alcoholic beverages are to be served, must have permission from the pastor of the parish or the director of the agency that hosts the event or activity.
+2. The group or organization sponsoring an activity or event at which alcoholic beverages are to be served must have permission from the pastor of the parish or the director of the agency that hosts the event or activity.

-- The serving of alcoholic beverages at events should not be publicized as an attraction to the event.
+6. The serving or use of alcoholic beverages at events should not be ‘actively marketed’ during the event.

-- It is preferable that beverage alcohol not be served to anyone, including adults, at any event directed primarily to and for minors.
-This includes elementary and high school events, CYC events, Scouting activities, etc. Under no circumstances should minors sell or distribute beverage alcohol.
+7. Alcohol is not to be served to anyone or brought in by someone, including adults, at any event directed primarily to and for minors.
+This includes elementary and high school events, CYC events, Scouting activities, etc.

-- Pastors, priests, religious and agency management in leadership roles are responsible for ensuring these Guidelines are made known and observed.
+9. Parish and agency leaders are responsible for ensuring these guidelines are made known and observed.